sujandk/Cinema-mon-amour/README.md

  </b> </h3>
 <h1> Overview</h1>

-<h3> This web application allows users to filter through a curated collection of movies based on various genres such as Action, Comedy, Drama, Sci-Fi, and more.
-Users can easily select their preferred genre from the provided list, and the webpage dynamically updates to display movies matching the selected genre.</h3>
+<h3> This web application allows users to filter through a curated collection of movies based on various genres such as Action, Comedy, Thriller, Sci-Fi, and Horror Users can easily select their preferred genre from the provided list, and the webpage dynamically updates to display movies matching the selected genre.</h3>

  <h2> Features</h2>